It all started from Scratch. Pun intended! The humble beginnings of scratch.mit.edu my first social network!

 Chopping up 720p video on an old 2010 dual-core Dell laptop.
-I made around 52 videos north of 16 gigs in bandwidth.
+I made around 52 videos which garnered north 14k views in total.
+I uploaded 16 gigs worth of content.
 I had an average upload schedule of 1 video a month from 2017-2019 and I never really cared about the views or analytics.
 It was the fun in picking up mamma’s phone, spending all afternoon shooting, editing, uploading videos for the world to see.

 I stuck with the ‘polarhive’ username & it got fairly popular in school.
 I used to upload short sketches, made travel vlogs and gaming (i mean Roblox ahem).
 All archived and reset after I deleted my old Google account.
 P.S.
 If you know me personally I’d show you those cringy videos just for fun!